getmoto/moto/docs/docs/getting_started.rst

 Raw
 ~~~

-You can also start and stop the mocking manually.
+You can also manually start and stop the mocking process.

 .. sourcecode:: python